Richard Guerrero Died in 1960. So How Could Jeff Dahmer Have Killed Him?

 → And: Is This Man Curtis Straughter?

-Because Richard Guerrero died in Texas when he was 6 months old, there’s no record of him dying in Wisconsin, as you’ve been told.
+Because Richard Guerrero died in Texas when he was 6 months old, there’s no record of him dying in Wisconsin.
 From Ancestry.com:

-We’re told Jeff Dahmer drugged and dismembered Richard Guerrero in his grandmother’s basement.
-There’s just one problem: Richard Guerrero, as you can see, died in Texas in 1960—before Jeff was even born.
+According to the official narrative, Jeff Dahmer drugged and dismembered Richard Guerrero in his grandmother’s basement.
+There’s just one problem: Richard Guerrero died in Texas in 1960—before Jeff Dahmer was even born.

 Who was Richard Guerrero in the Dahmer case?

 The official narrative lists Richard Guerrero as one of Jeff Dahmer’s victims, but public records show otherwise.
-Richard Guerrero died on February 3, 1960, in Crystal City, Texas, when he was just six months old—months before Jeff Dahmer was even born.
+Richard Guerrero died on February 3, 1960, in Crystal City, Texas, at six months old—months before Jeff Dahmer was even born.

 Why does the Dahmer story claim Richard Guerrero was a victim?

-The photo used for “victim” Richard Guerrero was actually his older brother Reynaldo Guerrero.
-Records confirm Richard died in infancy, while Reynaldo lived into adulthood and even has later arrest records.
-This identity swap—combined with an unsigned, unrecorded confession using someone else’s Social Security Number—suggests the “Dahmer” narrative was fabricated.
+The photo used for ‘victim’ Richard Guerrero was actually his older brother, Reynaldo Guerrero.
+Records show Richard died in infancy, while Reynaldo lived into adulthood and has documented arrest records.
+The case also relies on an unsigned, unrecorded ‘confession’ that includes another person’s Social Security Number.